WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 # Using WoTT with Google Core IoT

-Before we get started, you need to install the `gcloud` tool.
+Before we get started, you will need to install the `gcloud` tool.
 This is used to interact with Google's services.
 You can find installation instructions [here](https://cloud.google.com/iot/docs/how-tos/getting-started).
 Follow the instructions for your specific distribution.

 You will also need to have at least one device with the [WoTT agent installed](https://https://github.com/WoTTsecurity/agent) if you do not already.
 This will provide you with your unique Device ID and token which can be added to the [WoTT dashboard](https://dash.wott.io) as per instructions.
 You will need the Device ID later.